 Step 1: Open up a folder located anywhere on your PC.

-Step 2: Click the File menu button (located upper-left of the window) and then click Change folder and search options to open Folder Options.
+Step 2: Click the File menu button (located upper-left of the window) and then click Options or Change folder and search options to open Folder Options.

 Step 3: Under the General tab, expand the menu next to Open File Explorer to option and then select This PC from the drop-down menu.

 Click the Apply button.

 Method 3 of 3 to open File Explorer to This PC using Registry

 If you are unable to set File Explorer to This PC in Windows 10 using the methods mentioned above, you can manually edit the Registry to do so.

 We recommend you create a manual system restore point before editing the Registry or create a backup of the Registry key that you’re going to edit.

 Step 1: Run Registry Editor.
 To do so, type Regedit in the Start/taskbar search box and then press Enter key.
 Click the Yes button when you see the UAC prompt.

 Alternatively, you can type Regedit in the Run command box and then hit Enter to open Registry Editor.

 Step 2: In the Registry Editor, navigate to the following key:

 Step 3: On the right-side, look for the value titled LaunchTo.
 Double-click on LaunchTo and then change the Value data from 1 to 0 (zero) to make File Explorer always open to This PC.
 Click OK.